Praqma/training-infra/README.md

 ## Prerequisites

-The Terraform code assumes an existing GCP project which should be specified through the variables.
-The project should have compute, container and IAM APIs enabled - see also the script `project-bootstrap.sh`.
+The Terraform code assumes an existing GCP project, which should be specified through the variables.
+The project should have the `IAM API`,
+`Kubernetes Engine API` and `Cloud Resource Manager API` enabled - see also the script `project-bootstrap.sh`.

 ### Quotas